dcruselex/BoatMonitorProj/README.md

 2.3.
 Feature:  Implemented a “master loop” console application where the user can repeatedly enter command/perform actions, including to exit the program.

 2.4.
 Feature:  Created a class, then created at least one object of that class and populated it with data.
-The value of at least object must be used somewhere in your code.
+The value of at least one object must be used somewhere in your code.

 2.5.
 Feature:  Created and called at least 3 functions or methods, at least one of which must return a value that is used somewhere else in our code.
 To clarify, at least one function should be called in your code, that function should calculate, retrieve, or otherwise set the value of a variable or data structure, return a value to where it was called, and use that value somewhere else in your code.